COVID-19 Impact on ESOPs and the Value of their Underlying Stock

 As of this writing, business appraisers – along with the Trustees of ESOPs – are working diligently to determine the value of the sponsor stock held by the ESOP as of December 31, 2019 (calendar year end valuation date is the update valuation date in almost all ESOP Plan (the “Plan”) documents.
 The conundrum is that distributions based on these values will not have gone out to eligible participants as of the date that we tie the bow on our valuation reports (generally in the March through July time period).
 Due to the extreme change in market conditions, should an interim valuation be prepared as of a current date, for purposes of determining ESOP participant distributions and diversifications?
 What is the perspective of both the ESOP Plan Administrator2 (“Plan Administrator”), and the business appraiser, who conduct the valuations?

-In order to appreciate how a Plan Administrator would navigate this tight rope act, it is useful to understand the legal standards to which the Plan Administrator is held in his or her fiduciary capacity.
-The standards for fiduciaries under ERISA4 encompass three primary duties – prudence, loyalty, and to follow the documents and other instruments governing a Plan (unless they are inconsistent with ERISA).
-The last of these three duties, namely, to follow the documents, requires the Plan Administrator to carefully read and understand the Plan Document.
+In order to appreciate how a Plan Administrator would navigate this tight rope act, it is useful to understand the legal standards to which the Plan Administrator is held.
+ERISA4 requires fiduciaries to discharge their duties in accordance with the documents and other instruments governing a Plan (unless they are inconsistent with ERISA).
+This requires the Plan Administrator to carefully read and understand the Plan Document.
 The Plan Document typically is either 1) silent on whether or not an interim valuation should be considered in light of compelling circumstances (i.e., requires judgment) or 2) may explicitly state that interim valuations are permissible, yet not required (again, requires judgment).
+After a review of the Plan document, and analysis of all significant factors (described below), it will require judgment of the Plan Administrator as to whether or not the current circumstances warrant an updated valuation.

 Bottom Line – After a review of the Plan document, it will be the judgment of the Plan Administrator as to whether or not the current circumstances warrant an updated valuation.